pauzca/Overlay_drone_image/README.md

 We also gratefully acknowledge the financial support of Simons Foundation award 429440, which supported PU and NG, and NSF award DEB-2241507.

+## How to cite this

+If you use this plugin in your work, please cite the Zenodo release using the DOI: https://doi.org/10.5281/zenodo.22943816

+I’d also love to hear how the plugin is being used!
+Feel free to get in touch by email.